ZMYaro/paintz/test_plan.md

 	z.
 Erase selection with Delete key
 	α.
 Erase selection with Backspace key
 	β.
 Duplicate selection with toolbar button
 	γ.
-Duplicate selection with Ctrl+V
+Duplicate selection with Ctrl+D
 	δ.
 Cancel selection with toolbar button
 	ε.
 Cancel selection with Esc key
 	ζ.
 Crop to selection with toolbar button